Franklin Pierce University: Pierce Media Group

 The Pierce Media Group, or PMG, is the campus media group that consists of the Pierce Arrow, PMG News Center, FPTV 25, The Talon 105.3FM WFPC-LP, Ravens Sports Network, Four Corners Marketing, and thefitzonline.com.

 All the media outlets are a part of the Marlin Fitzwater Center for Communication.
 Any student can easily participate in any facet of the PMG, even if they have no experience in marketing, advertising, production, or journalism.

 Franklin Pierce University holds an FCC broadcast license for WFPC-LP, The Talon 105.3 FM.
 The station features hourly news briefs that consist of information from the Associated Press news feed and student sources.

 The Pierce Arrow, the student newspaper, is the oldest student group on campus.

 FPTV 25 offers both student-created content and studio-produced feature-length films.
 Two feature films are shown monthly.
 FPTV 25 has a mix of entertainment and sports programming as well as a weekly thirty-minute newscast.

 Four Corners Marketing offers students the opportunity to sell advertisements both to clubs on campus as well as businesses off campus to be placed in The Pierce Arrow or FPTV25.

 Ravens Sports Network broadcasts games of the varsity athletic programs live, giving complete coverage of the Division II competition.

 Student Government Association

-The executive board consists of the President of the SGA, the Vice President of the SGA, the Secretary of the SGA, the Treasurer of the SGA, and the Parliamentarian of the SGA.
+The executive board consists of the president of the SGA, the Vice President of the SGA, the Secretary of the SGA, the Treasurer of the SGA, and the Parliamentarian of the SGA.

 Franklin Pierce Fire Company

-The campus is home to one of the only fully student-run fire companies in the world.
-Franklin Pierce Fire operates as an engine company under the town of Rindge Fire Department and responds to all fire related emergencies on campus.
-The company is headed by four student fire officers, as well as a varying number of student members serving as firefighters.
+At one time, the campus was home to one of the only fully student-run fire companies in the world.
+Franklin Pierce Fire formerly operated as an engine company under the town of Rindge Fire Department and responds to all fire related emergencies on campus.
+The company was headed by four student fire officers, as well as a varying number of student members serving as firefighters.